clauskovacs/quadtree-points-2d/README.md

 ## A simple Quadtree

 The backbone to create a simple Quadtree/Octree.
-If the elements in the node surpass the number *maxAmtElements*, this node will be split and the elements  will be redistributed so that all reside in the deepest node possible.
+If the elements in the node surpass the number *maxAmtElements*, this node will be split and the elements are redistributed, so that all elements only reside in the deepest nodes possible.

 **a tree can be initialized with:**
 >Quadtree *quadtreeTest = new Quadtree(BB_init, nullptr);